UoB-COMSM0166/2025-group-19/README.md

 As a unique twist, all levels in Zodiac Catch contain an unexpected element - blackholes.
 Unlike normal bricks, these are not only unbreakable, but cause any balls that hit them to be lost forever.
 The locations of these special bricks remain unknown until you encounter one.
 Thus, it is up to the player to tactically avoid them during their gameplay run.

 To further put a spin on the typically non-narrative genre, our game is themed after the Chinese zodiac.
 Each stage corresponds to an animal from the twelve-year cycle: rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog and pig.
-A bonus feature found on the main page, you can also enter your birth year to find the zodiac animal that represents you.
+A bonus "Your Zodiac" feature can also be found on the main page.
+There, you can enter your birth year to find the zodiac animal that represents you.

 <p align="center">
   <b>Figure 2</b><br>